nycdavid/engineering-records/content/posts/fundamentals-matrix-multiplication.md

 * \\(A \times (B \times (C \times D))\\)
 * \\((A \times B) \times (C \times D)\\)

-The question that we'll try to answer in this section is: how many operations does each method __cost__?
-And which is the cheapest?
+The question that we'll try to answer in this section is: how do we analyze the operations __cost__?

 How would we figure out how many operations a given matrix multiplication would cost?
 Let's take a look at an example problem: